Providence is recruiting Patient and Family Partner volunteers to make the care we provide to patients and their families even better

-- Please visit our opportunities page and click on the link for the site you are interested in volunteering at to fill out an online application form.
+- Please visit our volunteers page and click on the link for the site you are interested in volunteering at to fill out an online application form.
 It is only necessary to fill out one application form for all Providence Health Care sites as if there are no opportunities available at your first choice site, your application will be forwarded to your next choice.

 - Who should I use as a reference?

 - Examples of suitable people to provide references for you include: instructors, supervisors, coordinators of volunteers, teachers, employers or coaches.
 Please include reference email addresses and telephone numbers on your application.

 - How old do I have to be to volunteer?

 - You must be at least 16 years old to volunteer in elder care.
 You must be at least 18 years old to volunteer at St. Paul’s Hospital and with selected programs at our other facilities.